Autumn Nations Series schedule: How to watch every rugby Test

 South Africa arrive as both world champions and, for the first time since 2019, Rugby Championship winners, with the Springboks dominant against New Zealand, Australia and Argentina.

-They take on England, Wales and Scotland this November, while Ireland will be out for a measure of World Cup revenge against the All Blacks.
+They take on England and Wales after beating Scotland this November, while Ireland will be hoping to bounce back after an opening defeat against the All Blacks.

 Here’s everything you need to know.